 What are the common causes of compression limiter failure?

-Compression limiter failure often results from contamination, excessive wear and tear, or improper installation.
-Regular maintenance, proper installation techniques, and using compatible materials can help prevent these issues and extend the device’s lifespan.
+Failure can result from contamination, excessive wear, or improper installation.
+Regular maintenance can help extend the device’s lifespan.

 Can compression limiters be used with oxygen or other medical gases?